AbdelRahmanRahal/staticvar/README.md

 `> ValueError: invalid literal for int() with base 10: 'Hello, mum!'`<br><br><br>

-# An example on how to utilise static variables in a simple program
+## An example on how to utilise staticvar and static variables in a simple program
 Though there are better ways to do it, we can use static variables to find the factorial of a number.
 ```python
 from staticvar import Static